ETH-Raphael-Bosshart/Introduction_to_Programming/README.md

 ```
   pip install tabulate
 ```
-If you are not new to Python, you can jump the installations above and install only the missing libraries at a later term.

 Prior running the code, you also have to download your user data from the Netflix website:
 ```